 Undersea Weapons Program

-The Office of Naval Research (ONR) Undersea Weapons Program seeks to develop technologies for current and next-generation, offensive and defensive weapons capable of engaging submarines, surface ships and threat torpedoes.
+The Office of Naval Research (ONR) Undersea Weapons Program, which is managed within ONR’s Weapons and Payloads Division (Code 333), seeks to develop technologies for current and next-generation, offensive and defensive weapons capable of engaging submarines, surface ships and threat torpedoes.
 Science and technology efforts focus on increasing probability of kill and probability of counter-kill by improving sensor performance, engagement tactics, vehicle propulsion and warhead lethality.
-Technologies are also being developed to enable reduction of total ownership cost and increase weapon load-out.
-New weapon and delivery concepts are being assessed.
+ONR is developing additional technologies to enable reduction of total ownership cost and increase weapon load-out.
+ONR is also assessing new weapon and delivery concepts.

-The Undersea Weapons Discovery and Invention Program supports basic research (6.1) and applied research (6.2) in the following technical areas:
+The Undersea Weapons Fundamental Research Portfolio supports basic research (6.1) and applied research (6.2) in the following technical areas:

 - Guidance and control